keanugithub/docker-pihole-unbound/README.md

 ## Automatic dev builds with Github Actions

-I have setup a Github Aciton that runs on all pull requests that builds and publishes the image configured in the repo.
+There is a Github Action that runs on all pull requests that builds and publishes the image configured in the repo.
 The action can be found in `.github/workflows/dev-build.yml`.
-To use this feature please comment your repo and tag me (@aleksanderbl29) and I will run the workflow for you.
+To use this feature please comment your repo and tag me @keanugithub and I will run the workflow for you.

 ## Contributors